Defense Health Care Reform: DOD Needs Further Analysis of the Size, Readiness, and Efficiency of the Medical Force

 Department of Defense | To fully assess the size and composition of the medical force, the Secretary of Defense should direct the Assistant Secretary of Defense (Health Affairs) to conduct a new analysis of the required number of active-duty and civilian medical personnel that mitigates known limitations. |

 DOD concurred with this recommendation.
 As of November 2023, DOD stated that it continues to re-assess military medical personnel requirements and estimated that work to close this recommendation would be completed by the end of September 2026.
+In October 2024, DOD provided an update on actions they have taken.
+However, additional information is needed to determine the status of this recommendation.
 We will continue to follow-up with DOD on their efforts.
-I

 |